 Not only is choosing a residential or nursing home a very important decision, but the worries about funding can also be daunting.
 Lodders’ team will help you to understand the choice of homes available and how you can fund them.

-For more information on help with planning for long term care and the associated costs, please get in touch with a member of our Care & Capacity team, on 01789 293259, or via email.Contact us
+For more information on how to avoid selling your house to pay for care, help with planning for long term care and the associated costs, please get in touch with a member of our Care & Capacity team, on 01789 293259, or via email.Contact us